Ex-FBI informant accused of lying about Bidens agrees to plead guilty to federal charges

 Smirnov was arrested in February on allegations that he falsely reported to the FBI in June 2020 that executives associated with the Ukrainian energy company Burisma paid Hunter Biden and Joe Biden $5 million each in 2015 or 2016.
 Smirnov told his handler that an executive claimed to have hired Hunter Biden to “protect us, through his dad, from all kinds of problems,” according to court documents.

-Prosecutors say Smirnov in fact had only routine business dealings with the company in 2017 and made the bribery allegations after he “expressed bias” against Joe Biden while he was a presidential candidate.
+Prosecutors said Smirnov had contact with Burisma executives, but it was routine and actually took place in 2017, after President Barack Obama and Biden, his vice president, had left office—when Biden would have had no ability to influence U.S. policy.
+Prosecutors said he made the bribery allegations after he “expressed bias” against Biden while he was a presidential candidate.

+He repeated some of the false claims when he was interviewed by FBI agents in September 2023 and changed his story about others and “promoted a new false narrative after he said he met with Russian officials,” prosecutors said.

 Smirnov has agreed to plead guilty to charges of tax evasion and causing a false FBI record, according to court papers.